CodecoolMSC2017/joop-1st-tw-mentors-life-team-10/specifications/Person.md

 * `String lastName` This is the last name of the person, gotten from the terminal as an argument
 * `int yearOfBirth` stores year of the birth of a given person
 * `String gender (male/female/notsure :)` stores the gender of the person
+* `int energyLevel` current energy level

 ## Constructors

-### `Person(String firstName, String lastName, int yearOfBirth, String gender)`
+### `Person(String firstName, String lastName, int yearOfBirth, String gender, int energyLevel)`

-The construnctor takes 4 argument matching to the fields.
+The construnctor takes 5 argument matching to the fields.
 If firstName and lastName is not given by the user (empty), then raise exception.

 ## Instance methods